Xilinx/Vitis-AI/src/vai_quantizer/vai_q_pytorch/README.md

 After calibration, we can evaluate quantized model by setting quant_mode to "test".

 Take resnet18_quant.py to demonstrate how to add vai_q_pytorch APIs in float code.
-Xilinx [Pytorch Modelzoo](https://github.com/Xilinx/AI-Model-Zoo) includes float model and quantized model.
+AMD [Pytorch Modelzoo](https://github.com/Xilinx/AI-Model-Zoo) includes float model and quantized model.
 It is a good idea to check the difference between float and quantized script, like "code/test.py" and "quantize/quant.py" in ENet.

 1. Import vai_q_pytorch modules <br>